RuthOIHir058/POLITY/README.md

 ## License

-No license has been selected.
-[LICENSE_PENDING.md](LICENSE_PENDING.md) is not a license grant.
-Source publication alone does not authorize reuse, modification, or redistribution beyond rights provided by applicable law.
-Third-party data remains subject to its providers' terms.
+POLITY is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for the full license text.

+This license applies to the original source code contained in this repository.

+Third-party datasets, source workbooks, and externally obtained data remain subject to their respective providers' licenses, terms of use, and citation requirements, and are **not** relicensed under MIT.